 This box suppresses the display of the underlying images and only

 shows the various overlays.
-It sets the Min setting to a value
+It works by setting image minimum to a value

 larger than any conceivable pixel value which has the effect